A. The healing of the paralytic at the Gate Beautiful.

 c.
 Entered the temple… walking, leaping, and praising God: As soon as he was healed, the formerly lame man did three good things.
 First, he attached himself to the apostles (entered the temple with them).
 Secondly, he immediately started to use what God had given him (walking, leaping).
 Finally, he began to praise and worship God (praising God).

 d.
 Then they knew that it was he who sat begging alms: This man was more than 40 years old (Acts 4:22), and had been crippled since birth.
 He was a familiar sight at this temple gate (Acts 3:10).
 Therefore, Jesus must have passed him by many times without healing him.

 i.
-We can say that one Jesus didn’t heal his is because God’s timing is just as important as His will, and it was for the greater glory of God that Jesus heal this man from heaven through His apostles.
+We can say that one reason why Jesus didn’t heal him is because God’s timing is just as important as His will, and it was for the greater glory of God that Jesus heal this man from heaven through His apostles.

 B. Peter preaches to the gathered crowd.

 1. (11-12) Introduction: Why do you think we have done something great?

 Now as the lame man who was healed held on to Peter and John, all the people ran together to them in the porch which is called Solomon’s, greatly amazed.
 So when Peter saw it, he responded to the people: “Men of Israel, why do you marvel at this?
 Or why look so intently at us, as though by our own power or godliness we had made this man walk?”